As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 I prefer for it to be mayo-based, as opposed to using something with more of a halo around it like cashews.
 I want the dressing to feel a little indulgent.

 I want it to remind me of those dressings I ate in restaurants at age 16, alongside salty fries.
-I like a little tang from apple cider vinegar that’s reminiscent of buttermilk, but not so much that it overpowers.

-This vegan ranch dressing ticks all of the boxes.
-It’s equally great on a Cobb-style salad as it is as a dipping sauce with cauliflower florets.
+It’s equally great on a chef salad as it is as a dipping sauce with vegan jalapeño poppers.

 Plus, it’s lightning fast to make.
 I’m talking five minutes or less.
-You couldn’t shove past a presidential candidate in less time.

 Since I use dried herbs, it’s easy to have all of the ingredients on hand.
 It’s super pantry-friendly.

 Ranch dressing is usually not vegan, because the mayo that’s typically used includes eggs.
-However, it’s super easy to veganize with eggless mayo like Vegenaise.

 In a bowl, combine the following: